tursodatabase/limbo/docs/internals.md

 like backups.
 Limbo's asynchronous I/O model facilitates this by supporting networked storage capabilities.

+The high-level interface to Limbo is the same as in SQLite:

+* SQLite query language
+* The `sqlite3_prepare()` function for translating SQL statements to programs ("prepared statements")
+* The `sqlite3_step()` function for executing programs

-The front-end to Limbo is the SQLite query language, which is a SQL dialect.
-You can evaluate SQL statements with the Limbo shell:
+If we start with the SQLite query language, you can use the `limbo` command, for example, to evaluate SQL statements in the shell:

 ```
 limbo> SELECT 'hello, world';
 hello, world
 ```

-The database system parses the SQL statement `SELECT 'hello, world'`, generates a bytecode program for it, and executes it, producing results.
+To execute this SQL statement, the shell uses the `sqlite3_prepare()` interface to parse the statement and generate a bytecode program, a step called preparing a statement.
+When a statement is prepared, it can be executed using the `sqlite3_step()` function.

-To inspect the bytecode program for a SQL statement, you can use the `EXPLAIN` command in the shell as follows:
+To inspect the bytecode program for a SQL statement, you can use the `EXPLAIN` command in the shell.
+For our example SQL statement, the bytecode looks as follows:

 ```
 limbo> EXPLAIN SELECT 'hello, world';